HubSpot/calling-extensions-sdk/README.md

 2. **Outbound call started** - Widget notifies HubSpot when the call is started.
 3. **Create engagement** - HubSpot creates an engagement with minimum information if requested by the widget.
 4. **Engagement created** - HubSpot created an engagement.
-5. **Engagement created** - HubSpot sends the engagementId to the widget.
+5. **EngagementId sent to Widget** - HubSpot sends the engagementId to the widget.
 6. **Call ended** - Widget notifies when call is ended.
 7. **Call completed** - Widget notifies when user is done with the widget user experience.
 8. **Update engagement** - Widget fetches the engagment by the engagementId, merges and updates the engagement with additional call details.
 [Call engagement overview](https://developers.hubspot.com/docs/methods/engagements/engagements-overview), [Docs on updating the engagement](https://developers.hubspot.com/docs/methods/engagements/update_engagement-patch)